 The Sandler Center Foundation is proud to present its sensory-friendly programming as part of a larger special needs initiative.
-These performances are designed to create an opportunity for individuals with sensory-input disorders, autism, or other developmental or cognitive disabilities and their families or caregiver to experience the performance arts in a welcoming and understanding environment.
+These performances are designed to create an opportunity for individuals with sensory-input disorders, autism, or other developmental or cognitive disabilities and their families or caregiver to experience the performing arts in a welcoming and understanding environment.
 These performances are fully funded through the Sandler Center Foundation and its generous donors.
-(Although there in no cost to attend, registration is required.)

 The integrity of each production is maintained during these performances while slight adaptations are made to better accommodate attendees:

 - Modified theatre etiquette is applied during these performances.
 It is understood that patrons may be more verbal, sing, or move around.

 - The house lighting during the performance will not be completely dim.

 - A break room will be made available for patrons who may need or wish to leave the performance hall during the show.

 - Guests are welcome to bring a calming toy from home.
 Fidget spinners and ear plugs will be made available in the break room.

 Although there is no cost to attend, registration is required.

 Have You Filled A Bucket Today?
 The Musical